Program of Work

 Council members use the organization to document the practices associated with data management; establish assessment criteria for evaluating data management capability; address data quality objectives; and conduct independent research related to EDM implementation.

 Council members have documented the components, business processes and capability areas required for effective data management.
-The DMM provides standard assessment criteria for companies to use to evaluate their data management approach against documented best practice.
-It is the result of a partnership with Carnegie Mellon University and combines the practice of data management with the process principles of the Capability Maturity Model Integration (CMMI) standard.
-More information.
+DCAM provides standard assessment criteria for companies to use to evaluate their data management approach against documented best practice.
+More information

 Data Quality Initiative